do I sign up for Housing for the 2018-2019 academic year?

 securing a room – or a suite – in one of the Houses?

-There are 1,851 beds in the House System: 1,244 in the five newer buildings, and 607 in the nine associated Gothic buildings, 122 McGraw Place, and 625 University Avenue.
+There are 1,851 beds in the House System: 1,244 in the five newer buildings, and 607 in the nine associated Gothic buildings and 625 University Avenue.
 Approximately 1,010 of these beds will be available during Room Selection; the rest will be allocated to accommodate transfer students, upperlevel students taking part in the Houses’ Continued Occupancy processes, and students assigned housing through Student Disability Services.
 Historically, rising sophomores have had approximately a 50% chance of securing a room in the House System during General Room Selection.
 Please see page 1 for more information about our room reservation statistics.
-Rising juniors and rising seniors who currently live in the House System have the chance to maintain their occupancy through their House’s Continued Occupancy (C/O) process (see page 9).
+Rising juniors and rising seniors who currently live in the House System have the chance to maintain their occupancy through their House’s Continued Occupancy (C/O) process.
 Other rising juniors and seniors have only a very small chance of living in the House System in 2018-2019.

 are the differences among the West Campus Houses?
 How many suites are